RamboV/VMRayDefender/README.md

 ![19](Images/19.png)

 - Open the VMRay FunctionApp name starts with `vmraydefender`.
-- Go to `Environment variables`, double-click `AzureStorageConnectionString` and provide the connection string value copied in the previous step and click on `save`.
+- Go to `Settings`->`Environment variables`, double-click `AzureStorageConnectionString` and provide the connection string value copied in the previous step and click on `save`.
-- Go to `Environment variables`, double-click `AzureStorageSaasToken` and provide the Saas token value copied in the previous step and click on `save`.
+- Go to `Settings`->`Environment variables`, double-click `AzureStorageSaasToken` and provide the Saas token value copied in the previous step and click on `save`.
 - Click on `Apply` -> `Confirm` buttons.

 ![20](Images/20.png)